JoshGinnett/itac-docs/docs/Recommendations/Utility/late.md

 ## Anticipated Costs

 Because there are no required equipment purchases or additional labor required, the anticipated costs for this recommendation are $0.
-Thus, the payback period is automaticlaly immeidate.
+Thus, the payback period is automaticlaly immediate.

 ## Report Requirements